timvisee/apbf/README.md

 One day I forgot what security pattern I used on my phone.
 Therefore I build a tool which brute forces the pattern.

+**Note:** I did not succeed brute forcing my pattern with this tool yet.
+I can therefore not guarantee the tool will find your pattern.

 ## Requirements
 - A pattern lock
-- Android Nougat or above
+- Android Nougat 8.0 or above
 - [TWRP][twrp] recovery
 - [`adb`][adb] (with connectivity to phone in TWRP)
 - [`git`][git]